shubham-ks14/Cotton-Disease-Prediction-Deep-Learning-Project/README.md

 * Training time is close to 2 hours.

 ### Results
-* Highest accuracy of 0.7668 for training set and 0.85 for test set is obtained
+* Highest accuracy of 0.7668 for training set and 0.85 for test set is obtained.
-* Final predicion of one image from class-3 .ie.Fresh Cotton leaf was conducted using the model and the prediction is accurate
+* Final predicion of one image from class-3 .ie.Fresh Cotton leaf was conducted using the model and the prediction is accurate.

+## Future Scope
+* Use of other Deep CNN architecture such as VGG16, AlexNet.
+* Deployment in Heroku (PAAS) platform for a complete cotton disease prediction web app.